 Home Equity Investment Loans

 Home equity “investment” (HEI) lenders lure homeowners with the promise of upfront cash and no monthly payments.
-Complex, lengthy contracts hide that at term’s end, homeowners owe a large lump sum based on home value or appreciation—an unknown amount at signing.
+Also known as shared appreciation agreements, these complex, lengthy contracts hide that at term’s end, homeowners owe a large lump sum based on home value or appreciation—an unknown amount at signing.
 Many must sell their homes to pay, often with little left for new housing.
 As the HEI loan industry grows nationwide, NCLC works to educate and assist homeowners trapped by these predatory loans.

-Read More about: What States Can Do to Protect Homeowners from Home Equity “Investment” Loans
+Read More about: Digital Library: Home Equity “Investment” (HEI) Loans Practice Suite

 September 3, 2025